Aspiring UK medical students in limbo because of exam fiasco

 Dr. Martin Marshall, chairman of the Royal College of General Practitioners, said that if students from deprived areas were deterred, the grading failure could hurt efforts to get doctors to “represent the communities they serve.”

-The Royal College said every student who met the criteria to study medicine should get to do so.
-It has called on the British government to lift the cap on undergraduate numbers and to come up with extra funding so universities can admit more students.
+Health Secretary Matt Hancock said Wednesday that the government was “doing everything that we can" to help students.

-Education Secretary Matt Hancock said Wednesday that the government was “doing everything that we can, and we’re working on this issue right now.”
+The government announced Thursday it was lifting a cap on the number of new medical students, and would give universities extra funding to expand capacity so that every student who got the required grades could attend their first-choice school.
+But it didn't guarantee all would be able to start this year or on their preferred course.

 “I’m thinking about it like, what could I have done differently?”
 Byrne said.
 “I managed to get the offers and it’s still been ripped away from me by something out of my control, which is incredibly frustrating.”